In six days, I’ll be on a flight to Santiago. I picked up my visa at the Consulate of Chile this week and I’m good to go.

 It’s crazy to think that I actually used a keypunch machine to punch cards when I was learning Fortran back in college.
 If you don’t know what a punched card looks like, you can see them in the museum at the La Brea Tar Pits (not kidding).

-After graduating college, I earned an MBA, worked for 5 years, spent 5 years getting an M.A.
-And a Ph.D.
-And now this year is my 28th re-union for my Ph.D.
-I mentioned today how I’d go to the UCR Academic Computing Center at 10:30 pm and load my on tapes on the tape drive.
+After graduating college, I earned my MBA, worked for five years, and spent another five years earning my master’s degree and PhD.
+This year is my 28th re-union for my PhD.
+I mentioned today how I’d go to the UCR Academic Computing Center at 10:30 PM and load my on tapes on the tape drive.
 I am fairly certain none of the students had any idea what that meant.
 You didn’t just download your data?
 What about flash drives?

 I don’t know why there is such bias against older people in the tech industry.
-You know what you tend to have when you’re older?
+You know what you have when you’re older?
 Experience.
-Not just experience with outdated technology but also years of experience in design, debugging and often a BREADTH of experience, say, in math education, as well as coding.
+Not just experience with outdated technology and legacy code, but also years of experience in computer programming, design, debugging and a BREADTH of experience, say, in STEM education.

-For the past five years, thanks in part to funding from the U.S. Department of Agriculture Small Business Innovation Research awards, our company has been working on optimizing educational technology for low bandwidth settings.
+For the past five years, thanks in part to funding from the U.S. Department of Agriculture Small Business Innovation Research awards, 7 Generation Games has been working on optimizing educational technology for low bandwidth settings.

-Since the average download speed for Chile – 9mbps is about half that of the U.S. , we’re a lot better poised to compete in that environment than someone who has developed their games assuming the reliability and speed that one gets in say, San Francisco.
+Since the average download speed for Chile – 9mbps is about half that of the U.S., 7 Generation Games is poised to compete in that environment than someone who has developed their games assuming the reliability and speed that one gets in say, San Francisco.

 So, tomorrow morning, I’m going to start packing.

-I’ve been so busy tying up all of the loose ends here at home with data collection, bug fixes and orientation for our new employees that I’m just now getting around to important research on life in Chile.
+I’ve been so busy tying up all of the loose ends here at home with data collection, bug fixes, and orientation for our new employees that I’m barely getting around to important research on life in Chile!
 For example, do Chilean wines have a screw top or a cork?
-Do I need to bring a corkscrew?
+Should I bring a corkscrew?